 A father says good-bye to his son, before he was deported to another government-controlled refugee camp.

-Family members waving farewells to their loved ones, who get deported to
+Family members waving farewells to their loved ones, who get deported to government controlled

 After my journey into the life of the refugees, I published some articles about my experience there: